priyank-el/Online_bookstore/README.md

 This website is on about book-store.
-This project includes validation like joi or validatorjs
+\This project includes validation like joi or validatorjs.

 ## Installation